…. As seen in the Italy Trip in April 2005 for Ken & Harriet Aitken ….. see the photos and details below.

 Every now and then there was a sedimentation tank, where the flow of water slowed down and impurities were deposited.
 Where two or more conduits ran near one another, as was common in later times, there were places in which water could be exchanged between them, either to increase the flow of an aqueduct carrying little water or so that one of the conduits could be emptied for maintenance and repair.

-Aqua Claudia was started by Caligula (AD 12 – 41) and officially finished by Claudius (10 BC – AD 54), the Aqua Claudia was constructed between 38 and 52 AD.
-The date of completion is given in an inscription at Porta Maggiore, but Tacitus (2.13) suggest that the aqueduct was in use by 47 AD.
+Aqua Claudia was started by Caligula (AD 12 – 41) and officially finished by Claudius (10 BC-AD 54), the Aqua Claudia was constructed between 38 and 52 AD.
+The date of completion is given in an inscription at Porta Maggiore, but Tacitus (2.13) suggests that the aqueduct was in use by 47 AD.
 It was fairly common practice to begin using an aqueduct before construction was completed.
 Caligula ordered its construction because the seven existing aqueducts were by now inadequate due to the demand for water from consumption and utilities such as the baths.
 It is on account of its massive arches that the Claudia is one of Rome’s most visually impressive aqueducts.

 See this website: Aqua Claudia